sanskritsingh/Telling-Stories-with-Data-Page/README.md

 ## Some of the other works that I have done pertaining to this class and data visualization -

+Some of the visualizations are wireframes and have been drawn manually.
+Some interesting tools have been used to draw visualizations digitally like Datawrapper, Fluorish, Tableau, Rawgraphs, Kappler, Noun Project, Shorthand, Moodboard, Balsamiq, Canva, Hubspot to make my persona etc. These tools have been really insighful and helped communicate a story better.

 ![20210207 The Simple Pie - Assignment 1](https://user-images.githubusercontent.com/78463682/107310652-d3538880-6a5a-11eb-9642-7a56569ab945.png)
 ![20210207 The Tangles Lines - Assignment 1](https://user-images.githubusercontent.com/78463682/107310654-d3ec1f00-6a5a-11eb-9977-aa51f2c0cb09.jpg)